Depression test for teens:

 (Note: A teenager does not necessarily have to have all of these teen depression symptoms to qualify as having depression.)

-So, here is a basic teenage depression test:
+So, here is a basic depression test for teens:

 - Does he/she feel sad or hopeless?